Chaco Canyon Consulting

 At your option, I am also available to participants and their managers by telephone or email for a period of three months following the event.

 Again at your option, I can ask the participants to write a letter to themselves, seal it, and address it to themselves at work.
 The contents of the letter can be of a "how am I doing" nature.
-In the letter, each participant can ask themselves about their progress toward implementing the goals they set for themselves at the end of the workshop.
-I'll keep these letters for three months, and then mail them to the participants.
+In the letter, each participant can ask themselves about their progress toward implementing the goals they set for themselves at the end of the workshop. we keep these letters for three months, and then mail them to the participants.

 Email newsletter